-The Child and Adolescent Mental Health Service (CAMHS) is a mental health assessment and therapeutic service for children and young people (up to the age of 18) and their families.
-The service is based at Royde House.
+The Child and Adolescent Mental Health Service (CAMHS) is a mental health assessment and therapeutic service for children and young people up to the age of 18 and their families.
+The service is based at Liberté House on La Mottee Street.

 We offer assessment, diagnosis and treatment for children and young people suffering from: